fmatthies/annotation-eval-suite/README.md

 The viewer is then accessible from `http://127.0.0.1:5000`

 ### Usage
-When prompted for a root folder, the program assumes the following structure:
+When prompted for a root folder, the program assumes the following structure (where the `".ann"` files are `brat` conform files):
 ```
 root
 |